-For the admirers sitting on their couches, squirrels are the beautiful tiny creatures grab all the attention with their energetic actions and gestures.
+For the admirers sitting on their couches, squirrels are the beautiful tiny creatures that grab all the attention with their energetic actions and gestures.
 For the ardent hunters, both novice and seasoned, these agile creatures have become an active pursuit.

 To Hunt Or Not To Hunt?